-It is your responsibility to make your travel arrangements to the Frankfurt am Main (FRA) airport on the specified arrival date and time.
+It is your responsibility to make your travel arrangements to the Frankfurt am Main (FRA) airport\ on the specified arrival date and time.
+See the "Academic Calendar" section for details.
 A representative of the IGSP will meet the group at an arranged time and place at the Frankfurt airport to assist you in making train connections to Marburg.